lzenner/mptweaks/mptweaks/readme.mptweaks.english.txt

 The pause is not instant.
 There has to be a period of time between the dialogue ending and the game being paused when in multiplayer.
 The script waits the shortest amount of time possible before pausing the game.
-The functionality is tied to the player's AI.
-If AI is turned off, the game won't pause.
+All scripts are put on hold until the pause is set so that NPCs don't get free-shots during the delay The functionality is no longer tied to the player's AI.

 ------------------------------------------------------------------------
 COMPATABIITY NOTES